PKua007/rampack/doc/shapes.md

   * *secondary* = {-1, 0, 0}
   * *auxiliary* = {0, -1, 0}
 * **Named points**:
-  * `"o"` - geometric origin
+  * `"o"` - geometric center
   * `"cm"` - mass center
   * `"oi"`, `"bi"`, `"ei"` - midpoint (`o`), beginning (`b`) or end (`e`) of the `i`-th spherocylinder.
 The numbering starts from 0 for the spherocylinder containing the beginning of the arc (the endpoint with a negative z coordinates) and the index `i` increases towards the end of the arc.
 Spherocylinder's beginning (`b`) and end (`e`) points follow the same ordering.
-Please note that when `subdivisions > 1`, the divided parts count as separate spherocylinders, thus the first arc segment is actually built of spherocylinders with indices `i = 0, 1, ..., subdivisions - 1`.
+Please note that when `subdivisions > 1`, the divided parts count as separate spherocylinders, thus, for example the first arc segment is actually built of spherocylinders with indices `i = 0, 1, ..., subdivisions - 1`.
   * `"beg"` - the arc endpoint with negative z coordinate (equivalent to `"b0"`)
   * `"end"` - the arc endpoint with positive z coordinate (equivalent to `"e[subdivisions * sphere_n - 1]"`)